sopyb/NavigoLearnAPI/docs/paths/users/get/profile.md

 ## Profile [GET - /api/users/:userId([0-9]+)?]

-Returns information about user with :userId or logged-in user.
+Returns information about userDisplay with :userId or logged-in userDisplay.

 ### Parameters